| Previous | Contents | Index |

 41.4.5.1 Delivery Receipts

-, and reportsuppress
+reportboth, and reportsuppress channel

 keywords control PMDF-X400's use of delivery receipt request mechanisms